 2. By Bringing the Cost of Your Damages into Question

 If you have enough money to attend brunch, your financial situation cannot be that dire.
 This is the kind of logic the opposing party might use to negotiate for a settlement that is much smaller than what you deserve.
 Again, there may not be photographic evidence of close friends treating you to a nice meal, but as long as there is evidence of you enjoying the meal, you can be sure the insurance adjuster will use it against you.

-3. By Minimizing the Emotional Trauma
+3. By Bringing Your Emotional Trauma into Question

 Everyone processes trauma differently.
 Unfortunately, the opposing party does not care that you spend most evenings at home talking with loved ones or doing physical therapy exercises.
 Even if you only go out once or twice a month, a few posts about each outing could be enough for the insurance adjuster to argue that you do not need compensation for emotional distress.